adobe/xdmVisualization/README.md

 3\.
 Select the `Run workflow` drop down on the far right.

 4\.
-Under `XDM Public Repo Branch Name *`, enter the branch to generate the visualization from.
-Default is "master".
+Under `XDM Repo Branch Name *` and `XDM Repo HTTPS URL *`, enter the branch and repoURL to generate the visualization from.
+Default is master branch of https://github.com/adobe/xdm.git.

 5\.
 Click the green `Run workflow` button.